ThemeZee/momentous-lite/readme.txt

 C) Theme Options
 ===================================

-Momentous supports the awesome Theme Customizer for all theme settings.
+Momentous Lite supports the awesome Theme Customizer for all theme settings.
 Go to WP-Admin > Appearance > Customize to open the Customizer.

 ===================================